AMWA-TV/nmos-scalability/README.md

 It can be a good idea to do this, otherwise there is a risk of running out of space on the primary disk.

 In VirtualBox add a new hard disk on the *Storage* tab of the settings dialog for the VM.
+The default options for a new virtual hard disk, to create a VDI (VirtualBox Disk Image) that is dynamically allocated, 10 GB in size, are OK depending on what else you want to use it for.

 Run up the VM and partition, format and mount the new disk.
 Add it to */etc/fstab* so this survives a reboot.